James Jackson (Alabama politician): Career

 James Jackson left Nashville for Florence, Alabama where he "bought a stock-farm.
 According to the American Guide for Alabama published by the New Deal Federal Writers' Project, the farm was located off of Alabama State Highway 34.
 Construction on Forks of Cypress began in 1820, and the main house was "encircled by a peristyle of 20 large Ionic columns of brick covered with plaster made from sand and molasses.
 This unorthodox treatment was apparently effective, for the columns are well-preserved.
 The house is a solidly built frame structure with a rear cross-hall intersecting the wide, full-length central hall...Thoroughbred horses were raised on the 3,000-acre estate.
 Of the several horses which were sent into competition for rich stakes in the East, Glencoe and Peyton, were the best known."
+Among the amenities were "a regulation racetrack in the flat meadow in front of the mansion".
+He also reportedly raced horses at Huntsville (possibly at the Green Bottom Inn), and at Col. Colwell's track near Fort Mitchell.

+In 1822, Andrew Jackson's nephew Stockley D. Hays was living in James Jackson's old Tennessee house, Greenvale, that stood on the road between Nashville and Haysborough.

 In 1822 Jackson was elected to the Alabama legislature for the first time.
 He represented Lauderdale County in the Alabama House of Representatives in 1822, 1823, 1833, and 1834, and he represented Lauderdale County in the Alabama Senate in 1825, 1826, 1830, and 1831.

 In 1824, Jesse Benton alleged that Andrew Jackson, John Eaton, and James Jackson had been investors in a criminal land speculation in 1818, buying up lots in Pensacola just before General Jackson invaded, which is called the First Seminole War, and which pushed the Spanish to sell Florida to the United States under the terms of the Adams–Onís Treaty.
-In 1828, William Berkeley Lewis wrote John Coffee to ask if he thought "Jimmy" Jackson had been involved in reports to the newspapers about possibly corrupt actions on the part of Andrew Jackson in the Colbert Reservations of the 1818 Chickasaw treaty.